-As a general note, it is important to note that the actions available under these bills are not in the title-holder’s control; instead, they are under the control of the relevant agency, such as COFEPRIS, the Federal Attorney General Office (PGR), the Federal Consumer Protection Agency or the Federal Police.
+As a general note, it is important to note that the actions available under these bills are not in the title-holder’s control; instead, they are under the control of the relevant agency, such as the COFEPRIS, the Federal Attorney General Office (PGR), the Federal Consumer Protection Agency or the Federal Police.
 In this regard, the title-holder/manufacturer is entitled to present a complaint for the relevant agency to start an investigation, which could be a joint investigation with Law Enforcement Agencies, depending on the facts of the case.
 The agency will be in control of the investigation, while the title-holder/manufacturer can assist with the investigation and provide relevant information that will help build the case, although they will not be in control of the investigation and its outcome.

-As a result of the above, depending on the investigation’s outcome, there can be injunctive relief such as seizure of illicit goods, or temporary closure of the factory or retail store.
+As a result of the foregoing, depending on the investigation’s outcome, there can be injunctive relief such as the seizure of illicit goods, or temporary closure of the factory or retail store.
 These options will be taken by the Administrative Agencies or the Law Enforcement Agencies ex officio, as the title-holder is not part of the case.
 For these situations, it is important that the title-holder follows the official investigation closely to ensure that the Administrative Agencies or the Law Enforcement Agencies will liaise in due course.

 A combination of provisions found in international free trade agreements, the Mexican Industrial Property Law and Customs Law provide the possibility of filing border measures against counterfeited pharmaceuticals and medical devices, provided a recognised IP right is at risk, which includes trade marks, patents and industrial designs.
 The system is operated through detection technology and databases that are built or fed by title-holders, who will be alerted to suspected goods.

 To obtain the manufacturing licence, a COFEPRIS inspection visit to the manufacturing plant must first be requested, to review whether it complies with the Technical Standard NOM-059-SSA1-2015 of good manufacturing practices of pharmaceuticals.
-If in the inspection visit COFEPRIS determines that the facility is in compliance, it would grant a certificate, which shall be included in the manufacturing licence application.
-Once the application is submitted, COFEPRIS shall not take more than 60 business days to grant the manufacturing licence.
+If, in the inspection visit, the COFEPRIS determines that the facility is in compliance, it would grant a certificate, which shall be included in the manufacturing licence application.
+Once the application is submitted, the COFEPRIS shall not take more than 60 business days to grant the manufacturing licence.
 The activities approved by the manufacturing licence are the manufacture and warehousing of pharmaceuticals in the same facility.
 The operation licence does not have an expiry date.

-The notice of operation for a medical device manufacturing plant needs only to be submitted to COFEPRIS, and becomes valid the moment it is filed.
+The notice of operation for a medical-device manufacturing plant needs only to be submitted to the COFEPRIS, and becomes valid the moment it is filed.
 The notice of operation requires the appointment of a sanitary officer, who shall be in charge of the facility.
 The activities covered by the notice of operation are the manufacture and warehousing of medical devices in the same facility.
 The notice of operation does not have an expiry date.

-As a general rule, the establishments involved in the wholesale of pharmaceuticals and medical devices are only required to submit a notice of operation before COFEPRIS.
-As mentioned, the notice of operation enters into effect at the moment of filing.
+As a general rule, the establishments involved in the wholesale of pharmaceuticals and medical devices are only required to submit a notice of operation before the COFEPRIS.
+As previously mentioned, the notice of operation enters into effect at the moment of filing.
 The notice of operation does not have an expiry date.

 The exception to the general rule is warehouses dedicated to the wholesale of controlled pharmaceuticals (eg, psychotropic and narcotics) and biological products for human use, which are subject to a licence.